Bullipe/Bullipe.github.io/_pages/about.md

 ---

 ## 🚀 About Me
-I am a final year doctoral candidate specializing in Accounting at the Indian School of Business (ISB) and concurrently a research specialist in Accounting Information and Management at the Kellogg School of Management.
+I am a final year doctoral candidate specializing in Accounting at the Indian School of Business (ISB) and concurrently a research specialist in Accounting Information and Management at the Kellogg School of Management (Northwestern University).

 ## 🔬 Research Interests
 Economics of intangible capital, financial accounting, Machine learning.
-I employ state-of-the-art tools like machine learning and multilevel modelling to add new perspectives to financial accounting research.
+I employ state-of-the-art tools like machine learning and multilevel modelling to uncover new perspectives to financial accounting research.

 ## 📚 Teaching Philosophy
 I strive to create a learning environment that nurtures curiosity, promotes critical thinking, and fosters diversity and inclusivity.
 In the age of artificial intelligence, I am adapting my pedagogical strategies to effectively prepare students for a digitally enhanced future.

 ## 🤖 AI and the Future of Academia
-Given the profound influence AI is anticipated to have over the next two decades, I am of the firm belief that it is incumbent upon researchers, teachers, and students alike to remain at the cutting edge of this technological wave.
+Given the profound influence AI is anticipated to have over the next two decades, I am of the belief that it is incumbent upon researchers, teachers, and students alike to remain at the cutting edge of this technological wave.
 Check out my Medium article [here](https://medium.com/@bullipereddy/chatgpt-and-academic-research-a-valuable-ally-or-a-mere-distraction-409ba78d3be9) where I delve into how ChatGPT presents an early glimpse into the benefits of integrating AI tools into academic research.

 ## 🌐 Connect With Me
 I'd love to hear from you!
 Whether it’s about my research, my views on AI in academia and teaching, or potential collaboration opportunities.